jalikins/myportfolio/content/projects/clemson_intern/index.md

 ## Stages of Development

-First, I created a virtual model of the robot using Onshape, a CAD platform.
-I designed the robot to be able to navigate the field and complete the tasks.
-This involved designing the robot's chassis, drivetrain, and choosing how it would pick up and place objects.
+First, **I created a virtual model of the robot using Onshape**, a CAD platform.
+This involved designing the robot's chassis, drivetrain, and the intake mechanism for picking up and placing the tri-balls.
+The goal was to create a design that could efficiently navigate the field and manipulate the game objects.

 <div align="center">
     CAD Model of the Frame
     <img src="/images/clemson/cad_image.png" alt="CAD image" width="600" height="350">
 </div>

-The next step is using ISAAC Sim, NVIDIA's robotics simulator, this involved creating a virtual environment that mimics the real-world field and testing the robot's design in that environment.
-While creating the environment, we made the physical robot and put our own custom parts on it.
+The next step was using ISAAC Sim, NVIDIA's robotics simulator. **I contributed to creating a virtual environment** that mirrored the real-world VEX field.
+This allowed us to test the robot's design and the initial control algorithms in a simulated setting.
+Simultaneously, the team worked on the physical robot, integrating custom-designed and 3D-printed parts.

 <div align="center">
     TIG Welding
     <img src="/images/clemson/weld.png" alt="TIG Welding" width="600" height="350">
 </div>

- The robot was deployed using the Jetson Nano GPU, for real-time computing, and the Intel Realsense camera, which uses an infrared sensor and two cameras to see in three dimensions.
-The robot also uses the YOLO object detection algorithm to recognize game elements.
-Additionally, with odometry, the robot can localize its position within the field.
+The robot was equipped with a Jetson Nano GPU for real-time processing and an Intel Realsense camera, which provides 3D vision.
+To enable autonomous object recognition, **we implemented the YOLO object detection algorithm to identify the green tri-balls**.
+Additionally, the robot used odometry to estimate its position on the field.

 <div align="center">
     Fully Assembled Robot
     <img src="/images/clemson/final_image.png" alt="Final version of physical robot" width="600" height="350">
 </div>

-Then the robot and the environment were put together in ISAAC Sim to begin testing how the robot would perform.
-There were many issues that came up, mostly due to incorrectly dealing with the physics of the robot.
-An example of this is in order to pick up the tri-ball, the intake would need to behave like a rubber band and stretch but the model would not allow that.
-This was fixed by changing the physics of the intake to allow it to stretch and compress.
+Integrating the robot model and the environment in ISAAC Sim allowed us to begin testing the autonomous capabilities.
+We encountered challenges, such as accurately modeling the physical properties of the intake mechanism.
+For example, the initial model didn't account for the flexibility needed to grasp the tri-ball. **I helped resolve this by adjusting the physics properties of the intake in the simulator.**

 <div align="center">
     Robot in ISAAC Sim